davdar/maam/writeup/paper.markdown

 # Conclusion

 We have shown that \emph{Galois transfomers}, monad transfomers that transport
-1) Galois connections and 2) mappings to transition systems, are effective, language-independent building blocks for constructing program analyzers and form the basis of a modular, reusable, and composable metatheory for program analysis.
+1) Galois connections and 2) mappings to an executable transition system, are effective, language-independent building blocks for constructing program analyzers and form the basis of a modular, reusable, and composable metatheory for program analysis.

 In the end, we hope language independent characterizations of analysis ingredients will both facilate the systematic construction of program analyses